GeorgeCrossIV/AstraDMLDemo/Readme.md

 *Note: This step is just for Astra setup, we have code in our solution to handle the `GetToken` operations for on-premises DSE with Stargate.*

 Now that we have our table, we need to grab an auth token from the Astra UI.
-Go to *Organization Settings > Token Managemnt > Select Role > Administrator Service Account > Generate Token* to create your API auth token.
+Go to *Organization Settings > Token Management > Select Role > Administrator Service Account > Generate Token* to create your API auth token.

 ![Generate Token](/img/get_token.jpg)

 The token information is now displayed in the UI and select *Download the CSV* to save the sensitive information.
-We will use this to configure our tool for APi authentication in the later steps.
+We will use this to configure our tool for API authentication in the later steps.

 ### 2. Pull this repository and Configure

 With that setup out of the way, it's time to pull this repository.
-Next, we need to setup the tool with the definitions of our database (respositories) to make sure that it can connect properly.
+Next, we need to setup the tool with the definitions of our database (repositories) to make sure that it can connect properly.
 We hope we've made this pretty easy for you. :)

 #### Add Astra security bundle to the solution
 Download the security bundle from your Astra account and include the file in the root level of the c# project.